 In other words, this may be technological chill-out music for the techno age but its creators conceived it as an alternative to what they saw as the disposable ethos of club culture.
 It is certainly music of lasting quality, designed to invite and reward the careful listener (which, I hasten to add, I believe is also true of the best progressive dance music).

 From the stunning nature photos of the cover art to the engaging and provocative music within, Emit releases share both a strong graphic identity and a highly sophisticated musical subtlety.
-Not forgetting some masterful single artist albums over the years from Gas, Woob, Beatsystem, Gel-Sol and International People's Gang, the compilation albums are what best define Emit and every one of them qualifies as a must-have.
-Among these, Emit 2000 and Emit Explorer are perhaps easier to find, being releases from the North American label Instinct which combine several of the original single CD compliation albums listed here and present them as double CD sets.
+Not forgetting some masterful single artist albums over the years from name like Gas, Woob, Beatsystem, Gel-Sol and International People's Gang, these compilation albums are what best define Emit and every one of them qualifies as a must-have.

 So is there an actual Emit sound?